-The natural pool Collect Pond was located in lower Manhattan near present-day Foley Square.
-This watercolor of the site exemplifies the formulaic method of drawing taught at the Columbian Academy of Painting in New York City, founded by the brothers Archibald and Alexander Robertson.
-Both the hill at left and the willow tree at right were rendered in highly stylized fashion, with broad contours and schematic curving lines.
-Spatial depth was achieved with swaths of dark wash in the foreground, setting off the lighter forms in the distance.
+The natural pool Collect Pond was formerly located in lower Manhattan near present-day Foley Square.
+Robertson’s watercolor of the site exemplifies the formulaic method of drawing taught at the Columbian Academy of Painting in New York City, founded by the artist and his brother Alexander.
+Both the hill at left and the willow tree at right are rendered in highly stylized fashion, with broad contours and schematic curving lines.
+Spatial depth was achieved with swaths of dark wash in the foreground setting of the lighter forms in the distance.
 Indeed, the whole picture observes a kind of artistic etiquette embodied in the polite company of figures in the foreground.